Jackson, Minnesota

-Jackson is a city and county seat of Jackson County, Minnesota, United States.
-The population was 3,299 at the 2010 census.
+Jackson is a city in and the county seat of Jackson County, Minnesota, United States.
+The population was 3,323 at the 2020 census.

 History

+For centuries, many indigenous peoples called this area home, including the Cheyenne, Ioway, and Dakota tribes.
+In 1851, the Treaty of Traverse des Sioux opened the region to white settlement in exchange for government payments.

-Jackson was originally called Springfield, and under the latter name was laid out in 1856.
+Jackson was originally called Springfield, and was laid out under that name in 1856.
+The first settlers in what is now Jackson County—William, George, and Charles Wood—established a trading post near the Des Moines River around the same time.
 A post office called Jackson has been in operation since 1858.